Toshiba colluded with government to undermine shareholders, probe finds | Politics

 Suga, now prime minister, on Thursday said he was "absolutely not aware" when asked if the allegations in the report were true.
 The probe, conducted by three lawyers, found that Toshiba, with the ministry, tried to force Effissimo to withdraw shareholder proposals for board nominees aimed at improving governance.

-Thursday's revelations come after Effissimo and other activist investors in March successfully pushed for an investigation - itself a landmark win for shareholder activism in Japan.
-Since then, Toshiba has seen former chief executive, Nobuaki Kurumatani, resign and the ensuing turmoil lead to a $20 billion bid for the conglomerate from CVC Capital.
+Thursday's revelations come after Effissimo and other activist investors in March successfully pushed for an investigation - itself a landmark victory for shareholder activism in Japan.
+Since then, Toshiba has seen former CEO Nobuaki Kurumatani resign and the ensuing turmoil lead to a $20 billion bid for the conglomerate from CVC Capital.

 CVC's offer to take the Japanese conglomerate private and retain incumbent management was perceived by some in the company as designed to shield Kurumatani from activist shareholders, Toshiba sources have said.
 While Toshiba has dismissed that bid, it has announced it will conduct a strategic review.